The marshmallow-balancing gene

 The second thing that really stood out for me from this course (I prefer to call it an ‘experience’, it was so immersive) was the honesty.
 From early in Day 1 I was taken aback by the openness of my fellow volunteers in describing how they didn’t think they’d be selected, how far outside their comfort zone they felt, the nerves, the wobbles, the uncertainty, but also the excitement and how determined they were to do something that meant something.
 Some shared quite personal stories of how they’d reached this point in their life journey.
 Amongst a complete mish-mash of ages, experience, seniority, nationality and background, there was no posturing, no pulling rank, no carefully-chosen politically-correct talking.
 Just a bunch of people in it together, being real, and being humble.

 There is talk of a thing called the “PULSE gene”.
 I haven’t seen a definition of this and perhaps for good reason.
 It’s probably a bit nebulous; a mix of this and that: outlook, behaviours, motivations, beliefs.
-The ability to balance marshmallows (briefly!).
+The ability to balance marshmallows on spaghetti (briefly!).
 I know I couldn’t define it, but I also know I had my first glimpse of it at that PULSE experience last week.

 Good luck to all my fellow PULSE gene-ies!
 And a big thank you to the PULSE team!